Alcudia, Majorca, Balearic Islands

 (°C) Avg.
 High Temp

-Getaways to Nerja are for those who want to relax in laid back settings brimming with sunshine and sea.
+Nerja holidays are for those who want to relax in laid-back settings brimming with sunshine and sea.
 This jewel of the Andalusian coast will have you seriously considering the logistics of a move to sunny Spain!
 Spend every day on the beach topping up your tan or take a day trip to explore the neighbouring towns of the Costa del Sol.
-Discover the best part where sun meets the seaside and discover the wealth of Nerja attractions on offer.
+Discover the best part where the sun meets the seaside and discover the wealth of Nerja attractions on offer.

 Take the whole family down to Playa Burriana for some fun in the sun.
 You can relax on the pebble-sand beach while the kids enjoy a range of water sports from water-skiing to sailing.
 One of the sweetest things to do in Nerja is spending the late afternoon in the shade of Tropy Sol, the kids with some ice cream and you with a coffee in hand.
 For the best place to grab some mementos of the trip, check out the Tuesday Market just off the Calle Hernando de Carabeo.
 Take a bus to nearby Torrox Costa or Torre del Mar for more beach time or further west to Malaga to really dive into southern Spanish culture.